RamaSai2519/conneco_back/supabase/functions/server/API_DOCUMENTATION.md

 ```

 **Error Responses:**
-- `400 Bad Request`: At least one of text or image_url is required
+- `400 Bad Request`: At least one of content or image_url is required / Valid post type is required (text, image, or mixed)
 - `401 Unauthorized`: Authorization token is required / Invalid or expired token
 - `500 Internal Server Error`: Failed to create post